adben/testingNG/scripts/md/slides.md

 ---

 title: What are the options?
-class: quote columns-2
-content_class: flexbox vleft auto-fadein
+content_class: quote smaller flexbox vleft auto-fadein
 build_lists: true

 <q>We don’t know how to integrate Grunt tooling into our Maven workflow.
 Even after setting up Node on our dev. box, there’s no documentation about using Maven with Grunt and everyone seems to want it but there are no blessed solutions out there.</q>